Skip to main content

 Enplanements

 Enplanements are the number of passengers boarding commercial air carriers.
 The data provides insight into short-term changes in economic activity.
 However, such data should be used with caution since airline scheduling and ticket prices obviously affect air travel.
 Air travel is highly elastic, meaning slight changes in price lead to sharp changes in demand.
-Table 18 shows annual enplanements at the Roanoke-Blacksburg Regional Airport including the dramatic decline and subsequent rebound in passenger traffic due to the COVID-19 pandemic.
+The table below shows annual enplanements at the Roanoke-Blacksburg Regional Airport including the dramatic decline and subsequent rebound in passenger traffic due to the COVID-19 pandemic.

 YearEnplanementsPercent Change